 And if you are taking out student loans, you will be one of the college graduates who pay an average of $350 per month for the next 10 years after graduation.

 You need to start thinking of your education as a business – and an investment.

-Unless you are going to a top-tier university, it is simply not worth it to go into debt up to your eyeballs to attend an expensive 4 year program.
+Unless you are going to a top-tier university, it is not worth it to go into debt up to your eyeballs to attend an expensive 4 year program.
 Once you have written down your education goals, you must research all education options that are available.
-Next step is to calculate the true out of pocket costs.
+The next step is to calculate the true out-of-pocket costs.